Syntax

 }Top-level structure

-A .swirls file can optionally declare a version at the top.
-The rest of the file contains any number of form, webhook, schedule, graph, and trigger blocks in any order.
+Optionally declare version: once at the top.
+The rest of the file may contain any number of these top-level blocks in any order:

 version: 1